 The drawbacks of running too fast

 The truth is, I’m not alone.
-Many runners run their easy runs too fast.
-Many runners think their easy pace is easy when it’s actually moderately hard.
-As coaches for The Mother Runners, Laura Norris and I see this with a bulk of our athletes.
+Many runners, especially new runners, run their easy runs too fast.
+Many runners think their easy running pace is easy when it’s actually moderately hard.

 Why?
-Because we runners are naturally prone to think if it’s not hard, then it’s not accomplishing anything.
-In short, we often make life harder than it has to be—and as mother runners, our lives are difficult enough!
+Because we runners are naturally prone to think if their running doesn’t feel like hard workouts, then they aren’t accomplishing anything.
+In short, we often make life harder than it has to be,

 Add in copious amounts of data and a platform to post our runs for others to see, and we forget the purpose behind an easy running pace.